 How to Disable SELinux on CentOS

-SE Linux is the acronym for Security-Enhanced Linux, a system for controlling access to Linux systems built into the kernel.
-Typically, it is used to determine the number of access users, programs, or services have to a system.
+SE Linux is the acronym for Security-Enhanced Linux, which controls access to Linux systems built into the kernel.
+Typically, it determines the number of access users, programs, or services have to a plan.
 According to its default enforcement mode, SELinux prevents unauthorized access to any resource by logging all attempts.
-This principle, which aims to give as little power as possible to a user or program, requires explicit permission from these individuals for the use of files, directories, sockets, and other resources.
+This principle, which aims to give as little power as possible to a user or program, requires explicit permission from these individuals to use files, directories, sockets, and other resources.

 Before we get started, let me give you a quick overview of the SELinux modes,